abhinav25232354/abhinav25232354/README.md

+## Abhinav

-I’m Abhinav, a BCA graduate and aspiring engineer passionate about software development, problem-solving, and building impactful projects.
-I enjoy exploring full-stack technologies while strengthening my skills in programming, data structures, and real-world application development.
-Always learning, always improving — and excited to contribute to meaningful tech innovations.
+BCA graduate and aspiring engineer focused on software development and practical problem-solving.
+Continuously learning, building projects, and exploring full-stack technologies to grow as a developer.